ReinierNel/relayctl/README.md

 rm -f /usr/lib/cgi-bin/api.cgi
 ```

-For more details see the wiki.
+## More

+For detailed instructions please see the [Wiki](https://github.com/ReinierNel/relayctl/wiki), If you have an Questions or concerns please create an issue here.